The historic city center of Venice is pedestrian only. No cars, no big trucks, no bicycles.

 For more tips about St. Mark’s, read our post “Visiting St. Mark’s Basilica“.

 With a labyrinth of canals and passageways, walking around it’s easy to get turned around in Venice.
-The tourist map usually provided by your hotel outlines the most direct routes – from Piazza San Marco to Rialto Bridge, through San Polo to Piazzale Roma, or over to the Accademia Gallery and through Dorsoduro, or around Cannaregio.
+A tourist map provided by your hotel outlines the most direct routes – from Piazza San Marco to Rialto Bridge, through San Polo to Piazzale Roma, or over to the Accademia Gallery and through Dorsoduro, or around Cannaregio.

 On these established routes, just follow street signs that say “Per Rialto” or “Per S. Marco” “Per Accademia,” with an arrow showing the direction to follow.
 Piazzale Roma is often abbreviated P.le Roma, S. Marco is Piazza San Marco, Ferrovia is the train station.
 Kids will find navigating around Venice is like a treasure hunt to find your destination.